mattsta/actionboard/ARCHITECTURE.md

         *   **UI Routes:**
             *   `/` and `/page/{page_id}`: Serve the main HTML page, displaying the specified page's content (or the first page by default).
 Navigation between pages is handled via HTMX requests to `/content/page/{page_id}`.
             *   `/content/page/{page_id}`: An HTMX-specific endpoint that returns HTML partials for the selected page's button grid, updated navigation state, page title, and header.
+            *   `/content/navigation_panel`: An HTMX-specific endpoint that returns *only* the HTML for the navigation tabs.
+Used for live updates of the navigation area.
             *   `/action/{button_id}`: Handles button click actions.
         *   **Dynamic Configuration API (`/api/v1/config/` prefix):** For staging and applying full UI/action configuration updates.
         *   **Live Button Update API (`/api/v1/buttons/` prefix):**
             *   `POST /update_content`: Accepts a `ButtonContentUpdate` payload.
 Uses the `LiveUpdateManager` to broadcast this update to all connected WebSocket clients.
         *   **WebSocket Endpoint (`/ws/button_updates`):**
-            *   Clients connect here to receive live updates.
+            *   Clients connect here to receive live updates for button content and navigation changes.
 The `LiveUpdateManager` handles these connections.
     *   **Dependencies (`dependencies.py`):** Provide access to configurations, action registry, pending update flag, and the `LiveUpdateManager`.
     *   **HTML Templates (`templates/`):**
         *   `index.html`: Main page structure.
 Includes a navigation area (tabs) and a content area that's dynamically updated by HTMX.
         *   `partials/nav.html`: Renders the navigation tabs.
+Includes `data-page-id` attributes on links for client-side identification.
         *   `partials/page_content.html`: Renders the button grid for a specific page.
         *   `partials/button.html`: Modified to include `data-` attributes for easier JS targeting of text, icon, and style properties.
         *   `partials/title_tag.html`, `partials/header_title_tag.html`: For OOB swapping of document title and H1 header.